Neoteroi/Torino/README.md

 * Database migrations handled using Alembic, and ORM provided by SQLAlchemy (uses code-first and has built-in support for PostgreSQL and SQLite)
-* As alternative to the SQL relational dbs mentioned above, it can be configured to use a Table API (Storage Account is tested, but it should also support CosmosDB)
+* As alternative to the SQL relational dbs mentioned above, it can be configured to use the Table API of the same Storage Account that is used for blobs

 Since the project is open source and includes automation, it can be easily modified and enhanced with the desided features.